elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/design_and_usability.md

-This book is primarily focused on working with Elixir and Elm, but this chapter was a fun aside into seeing how we can still use a familiar approach to styling with CSS and Bootstrap within the context of a Phoenix application.
+This book is primarily focused on working with Elixir and Elm, but this chapter was a fun aside into seeing how we can still use a familiar approach to styling with CSS within the context of a Phoenix application.

+We used the default CSS framework that comes bundled with Phoenix by default, but it's worth noting that it's relatively trivial to drop in a CSS file for any other CSS framework that you like to use.

 We have our Phoenix API up and running, and our Elm application is pulling in all the sample data.
 Let's move on to creating a game with Elm and pulling